 Onsted High School recognizes the popularity of cell phone use among teens and respects it as a means of communication for a busy family.
-Onsted High School will therefore permit cell phone and other electronic devices to be used before and after school, between classes, during a student's lunch period, and in classes where permitted by teachers.
+Onsted High School will therefore permit cell phone and other electronic devices to be used before and after school, between classes, during a student's lunch period.